2016

 Betsi Cadwaladr University Health Board

-Concerns summary Inadequate mental health care planning resulted in patients being without consultant review for extended periods post-discharge.
+Concerns summary (AI summary) Inadequate mental health care planning resulted in patients being without consultant review for extended periods post-discharge.
 Increased demand on services also created staff cover deficiencies.

 All Responded